htdebeer/pandocomatic/index.md

              - postprocessors/tidy.sh
 ```

-Each template is a YAML property in the `templates` section.
+Each template is a sub property in the `templates` property.
 The
 property name is the template name.
 The property value is the template's
 definition.
-A template definition can contain the following properties:
+A template definition can contain the following sub
+properties:

 -   `extends`
 -   `glob`